stefanhans/programming-reactive-systems-in-go/prototypes/gRPC-chat/README.md

 ### Features

-It informs about joining and leaving and writes a logfile.
+- informs about joining and leaving members
+- writes a logfile.

 ### Message Types and Services